joeandthejuice/career-framework/careerLadder/softwareEngineer/midSoftwareEngineer.md

 *   I’m able to read and navigate through a large code base and effectively debug others’ code
 *   I'm able to balance the tasks at hand with the needs of the business
 *   I address code tasks with both high throughput and appropriately high quality for the stage of project I am working on
+*   I focus on quality and understand the importance of testing and code reviews

 **Software Design**